onassar/PHP-JSON-Validation/README.md

 instance itself.

-For example, during a blog post commenting flow, a user may be prompted to optionally included their email address to receive further updates.
+For example, during a blog post commenting flow, a user may be prompted to optionally include their email address to receive further updates.
 In order to receive these updates, they must also click a checkbox marking they would like to receive them.